tssgery/pmm-dizquetv/README.md

 ## Contributions
 Contributions to this project are always welcome.
 Pull requests to the `main` branch are checked with the following actions:
-* Pylint - Checks are run against python 3.8, 3.9, and 3.10
+* Pylint - Checks are run against python 3.10 which is used within the container
 * Docker build - Docker images are built to verify requirements and packaging

 Any failures in the actions will cause the PR to be un-mergable until resolved.